thenawalsharma/thenawalsharma/README.md

-👨‍💻 About Me
+<h1 align="center">Hi 👋, I'm Nawal Kishor Sharma</h1>
+<h3 align="center">A passionate .NET and Azure Developer from India</h3>

-Hi there! 👋 I'm Nawal, a passionate and experienced Software Engineer specializing in building robust web applications and cloud-native solutions.
+A passionate and experienced Software Engineer specializing in building robust web applications and cloud-native solutions.
 With over 8 years of experience in software development, I've worked extensively with:

 ⚙️ .NET Core, C#, ASP.NET Web APIs